Where can I hire a motorbike in Pattaya ?.

 In summary, it is easy to hire a motorbike in Pattaya, but be reminded of the risks.
 It is far better to be covered legally in the form of a license, and financially in the form of insurance.
-Take a look at the clip below taken from the internet, this is an example case from the U.K.
+Take a look at the clip below, this is an example case from the U.K.

 Travellers warned over insurance.

 British standards are being applied unfairly overseas as a basis for rejecting travel insurance claims, according to a consumer watchdog.
 It cites the case of a 19-year-old who crashed a moped in Vietnam but his insurer refused to pay out.
 The insurance company involved said the policy “clearly stated” that the driver must have a full UK motorcycle licence.
 The group has highlighted the example of gap year student James Pinnington, 19, who crashed his moped in Vietnam in May breaking both his legs.